Welcome to our ranking of the 50 best university nursing schools.

-With a student body of nearly 10,000 and a student to faculty ratio of 14:1, Barry University offers all the pedagogical advantages of a small liberal arts college with the career promise and reputation of a much larger institution.
+With a student body over 7,000 and a student to faculty ratio of 12:1, Barry University offers all the pedagogical advantages of a small liberal arts college with the career promise and reputation of a much larger institution.
 In fact just last year, Barry’s College of Nursing and Health Sciences was ranked among Florida’s 20 top nursing schools by College Atlas, placing it near the top 10% in the state based on price, graduation rate, and NCLEX-RN graduate pass rate.
 Whether you are looking to start a new career with a BSN, advance in the ranks with an MSN, or contribute meaningful research with a PhD, Barry should be on your radar.

 35. University of Arkansas at Pine Bluff

 Pine Bluff, Arkansas